Picatout/stm32-tbi/docs/refman.md

 [index](#index)
 <a id="dump"></a>
 ### DUMP adr,count {C}
-This is a debuging to examine the containt of memory.
+This is a debuging to examine the content of memory.
 The dump start at *adr* and a multiple of 16 bytes are displayed &gt;=*count*.
 ```
 DUMP $20000210,48
            00 01 02 03 04 05 06 07 08 09 0A 0B 0C 0D 0E 0F